marmelab/react-admin/docs/Tutorial.md

 React-admin provides guessers for the `List` view (`ListGuesser`), the `Edit` view (`EditGuesser`), and the `Show` view (`ShowGuesser`).

-**Tip**: Do not use the guessers in produciton.
+**Tip**: Do not use the guessers in production.
 They are slower than manually-defined components, because they have to infer types based on the content.
 Besides, the guesses are not always perfect.

 ## Connecting To A Real API